Communications and Computing & Engineering Building

 ICM 506.
 Writing for Interactive Media.3 Credits.

-Good writing skills are a necessity for professional communication in spite of the changing media landscape.
-In this course students create, develop and hone a distinct written voice within varied media environments.
-Much of professional media work involves creating a consistent voice or presence for a person, organization or company.
-Participants focus on how to accomplish (or enhance) this process using effective compositional techniques.
+Good writing skills are vital for professional communication, especially in the continually changing interactive media landscape.
+In this course, students create, develop and hone a distinct written voice within varied media environments.
+Participants focus on how to accomplish (or enhance) this process using effective compositional techniques, artificial intelligence (AI), and best practices across digital mediums.

 Prerequisites: None